CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Disc evolution model

 For the spatial dependence of $f(R,t)$ we used a simple Gaussian defined in terms of the peak-to-baseline contrast $A$, the centre $R_{\rm gap}$ and the width $w_{\rm gap}$:

 Figure \ref{fig:scenariosSigma} includes an example of the gas surface density profile that results for $A=10$ and $R_{\rm gap}=30\,\mathrm{au}$.

 Observationally, the most easily quantified parameter of any trap is its radial location in the disc, so we explored a range of gap locations: $R_{\rm gap} \in \{1,3,7,15,30,60,100\}\,\mathrm{au}$.
-This spans from $1\,\mathrm{au}$ - in order to explore the impact of traps that may be too close to the star to resolve with ALMA - to $100\,\mathrm{au}$ - just outside our fiducial value of $R_{\rm C}=70\,\mathrm{au}$.
-We note that the 1 au case will lie between the \ce{H2O} and \ce{CO2} snowlines for the temperature profile we have assumed.
+This spans from $1\,\mathrm{au}$ - in order to explore the impact of traps that may be too close to the star to resolve with the Atacama Large Millimeter/submillimeter Array (ALMA) - to $100\,\mathrm{au}$ - just outside our fiducial value of $R_{\rm C}=70\,\mathrm{au}$.
+We note that the 1 au case will lie between the \ce{H2O} and \ce{CO2} snow lines for the temperature profile we have assumed.

 In order to be hydrodynamically stable, the width of the trap should be at least a scale height $w_{\rm gap} \geq H(R_{\rm gap})$ \citep{Lin_1993,Dullemond_2018}.
 For consistency we follow \citet{Kalyaan_2021,Kalyaan_2023} and used $w_{\rm gap}=\sqrt{2}H(R_{\rm gap})$ (noting that our definition of $w_{\rm gap}$ differs from theirs by a factor $\sqrt{2}$).
 To ensure that traps of this width are resolved with several grid elements requires small $\frac{\Delta R}{w_{\rm gap}}$.
 Since (in general) $\frac{\Delta R}{w_{\rm gap}} \leq \frac{\Delta R}{H(R_{\rm gap})} = h_0^{-1} \left(\frac{R_{\rm gap}}{R_0}\right)^{-1/4} \frac{\Delta R}{R_{\rm gap}}$, and the flaring is small (i.e. $R^{1/4}$ is a fairly weak function of R, so $\left(\frac{R_{\rm gap}}{R_0}\right)^{-1/4}\sim1$), then a sufficiently small $\frac{\Delta R}{R} < h_0$ should suffice at all radii.
 Hence a logarithmically spaced grid is the natural choice for this case, rather than the more computationally efficient (for solving the viscous diffusion equation) $\Delta R \propto R^{1/2}$ which provides insufficient resolution at small radii and was thus found in testing to make close-in traps artificially leaky.